Palo Alto Networks: History

 Palo Alto Networks was founded in 2005 by Nir Zuk, a former engineer from Check Point and NetScreen Technologies.
 Zuk, an Israeli native, began working with computers during his mandatory military service in the Israel Defense Forces in the early 1990s and served as head of software development in Unit 8200, a branch of the Israeli Intelligence Corps.

 The company debuted on the NYSE on July 20, 2012, raising $260 million with its initial public offering, which was the 4th-largest tech IPO of 2012.
 It remained on the NYSE until October 2021 when the company transferred its listing to Nasdaq.

-In 2014, Palo Alto Networks founded the Cyber Threat Alliance with Fortinet, McAfee, and NortonLifeLock, a not-for-profit organization with the goal of improving cybersecurity "for the greater good" by encouraging cybersecurity organizations to collaborate by sharing cyber threat intelligence among members.
+In 2014, Palo Alto Networks founded the Cyber Threat Alliance with Fortinet, McAfee, and Symantec (now NortonLifeLock), a not-for-profit organization with the goal of improving cybersecurity "for the greater good" by encouraging cybersecurity organizations to collaborate by sharing cyber threat intelligence among members.
 By 2018, the organization had 20 members including Cisco, Check Point, Juniper Networks, and Sophos.

 In 2018, the company began opening cybersecurity training facilities around the world as part of the Global Cyber Range Initiative.

 In May 2018, the company announced Application Framework, an open cloud-delivered ecosystem where developers can publish security services as SaaS applications that can be instantly delivered to customers.

 In 2019, the company announced the K2-Series, a 5G-ready next-generation firewall developed for service providers with 5G and IoT requirements.
 In February 2019, the company announced Cortex, an AI-based continuous security platform.

+In May 2026, it was reported that Palo Alto hit a market capitalization of $200 billion USD for the first time.

+In August 2026, China launched a security review into Palo Alto's products within the Chinese market.